Hasan2510/IMS-Starter/README.md

 Coverage: 80.3
 # IMS project

-One Paragraph of project description goes here
 I attempted to complete this project using Java and I connected mySQL using a jdbc.
 The Project has the CRUD funtions.
 My IMS has a list of customers, items, request and orderinfo.
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### using the project